 I've got about 1000 rounds of live-fire through my LTT SCD, and closer to 4000-5000 dry fire reps.
 I've had nothing but reliable function during the entirety of the testing period.
 This was to be expected, as the SCD is such a simple component.
 Trigger pull weight was not increased by the SCD either.

 I have a Tau Development Group SCD on my Gen 2 Glock, and while function is the same as the LTT, the LTT is much more precisely machined.
-It does not effect performance, but the quality of mill work, and logo on the striker make the LTT seem a cut above the previous product.
+It does not affect performance, but the quality of mill work, and logo on the striker make the LTT seem a cut above the previous product.
 Hopefully Langdon starts making Gen 1-4 SCDs, as the Tau ones have pretty much dried up.

 The peace of mind that comes when thumbing the slide while holstering is quite nice.
 I feel comfortable holstering any striker gun, as I practice safe holstering techniques, but I won't say no to another passive safety.